Cl4sm/CSE576_Project/submission/README.md

 ## Tokenizer
 Existing tokenizers like BPE(Byte-Pair Encoding), WordPiece are designed for natural languages.
 In our task, the input and output sequences are C source code.
 Without knowing the syntax of C code, a tokenizer is likely to parse C code incorrectly and output incorrect C code.

 To resolve this problem, we decide to write our own tokenizers.
-Due to the nature of our project, we need two tokenizers, one for tokenizing C code and the other for tokenizing binary code.
+Due to the nature of our project, we need two tokenizers: one for tokenizing C code and the other for tokenizing binary code.
 We build our C code tokenizer based on a compiler library `libclang` and our binary tokenizer based on `libclang` and a decompiler `IDA Pro`.
 We call them `CTokenizer` and `IDATokenizer` respectively.

 `CTokenizer` is able to tokenize a C function into tokens.
 For example, it is able to tokenize the following function:
 ```